Westbourne Rotary Club

 • held a tribute show at the Pavilion featuring several well known tribute acts

-We have started a project with the Rotary Club of Batticaloa Heritage in Sri Lanka to build facilities for the disposal of sanitary products for girls at 25 schools.
+We started a project with the Rotary Club of Batticaloa Heritage in Sri Lanka to build facilities for the disposal of sanitary products for girls at 25 schools to enable & encourage female students to attend school during menstruation so education would not be interupted.
 The objective is to build 2 of the disposal bins at each of the schools, so a total of 50 units.
+However work cam to a halt during Covid lockdowns followed by shortage of supplies, and funds were re-allocated to another humanitarian need in Sri Lanka - food and medical supplies.

-The project has also been financially supported by the Rotary Club of Toronto.
+The project has also been financially supported by the Rotary Club of Toronto and a grant from Rotary District 1110.

 Projects